The Gambling Commission

 The Gambling Commission has a duty to promote socially responsible gambling through licence conditions and codes of practice directed at those providing facilities for gambling.
 Sharing with local licensing authorities, the Council, responsibility for granting gaming and betting permissions.

-The Act also provides powers for the Commission to void bets that are unfair, for example due to cheating.
+The Act also provides powers for the Gambling Commission to void bets that are unfair, for example due to cheating.
 Whilst a Gambling Appeals Tribunal has been established to hear appeals against decisions made by the Commission.
 Magistrates' Courts will hear appeals against decisions made by the licensing authority.

 See also: